kanakloveseatingshwarma-bioengineering/digital_literacy/README.md

 **Crime Type: UPI / Online Payment Fraud**

 **Part A – Case Study:**
-A realistic scenario based on the widely documented OLX Army Officer scam pattern, where a student selling a laptop is tricked into entering his UPI PIN in response to a fraudulent collect request — debiting his account instead of crediting it.
+UPI fraud often involves scammers sending fake “collect requests” that trick users into entering their PIN, leading to money being deducted instead of received.
+Students are especially vulnerable due to lack of awareness, resulting in financial loss and reduced trust in digital payment systems.

 **Part B – Prevention Checklist:**
-*Stay Safe Online* checklist with 12 actionable tips for Indian college students, 4 UPI/financial safety tips, a step-by-step victim response guide, and official reporting channels.
+*Stay Safe Online* checklist with a plethora of actionable tips for Indian college students, including UPI/financial safety tips, and official reporting channels.

 > 🚨 **Report cybercrime at [cybercrime.gov.in](https://cybercrime.gov.in) or call 1930**